Chrome Browser Extension

 Select this option if you want to refrain the browser from prompting to add accounts.

 4.5 Enable Autofill Submit

-Select this option to enable the browser extension to auto-fill the credentials and submit them during login.
+Select this option if you want the browser to auto-fill the data and submit the same.

 4.6 Automatically Log in to Extension When Logged in to Web Interface